-Cancellation policies vary with each property.
-Many rental home contracts include an option for trip insurance.
-Trip insurance guards the renter against emergency situations and weather events, It provides relief should catastrophe strike.
+Cancellation policies are different for each vacation rental.
+Vacation home management companies and individual rental owners typically offer their guests the option to buy trip insurance.
+Trip insurance shields the renter against emergency situations and weather events, It gives you reassurance should disaster strike.

-Make sure you get the manager's contact telephone number and entry/exit procedures for your rental.
-We suggest saving the contact's information in your cell phone and wallet.
+Make sure to get the manager's contact phone number and entry/exit procedures for your rental home.
+We suggest keeping the contact's information in your cell phone and wallet.